Contest Instructions and Rules

-The contest is typically 3..4 contiguous hours in length.
-You can take the contest during any block of time you want, as long as you start during the larger contest window.
+Contest are typically 3..5 contiguous hours in length.
+You can take the contest during any block of time you want within the larger contest window.
 When you start the contest, your personal timer starts counting down, and you will be able to view the contest problems and submit solutions via this website.

-If you achieve a particularly high score (often required to be a perfect score) during a contest, you may qualify for an "in contest" promotion; otherwise, promotions will be granted after a contest ends to all participants with scores above the promotion threshold for that contest.
+If you achieve a perfect score during a contest, you qualify for an "in contest" promotion; otherwise, promotions will be granted after a contest ends to all participants with scores above the promotion threshold for that contest.
 If you receive an in-contest promotion, you will be able to start working on the next contest any time within the larger contest window, and with a full timer; that is, time you spent on the earlier contest does not count against the time you will have to solve the next contest.